David Lloyd (actor): Screenwriting

 While taking minor roles in such programmes as Casualty, The Bill and Waking the Dead, Mr Lloyd has turned his skill and experience from Maid Marian and Harry's Mad into a symbiotic career as an accomplished screenwriter of non-Children's programmes, having produced scripts for Casualty (2004) and EastEnders (2003–06).

 In 2001, he began writing for the daytime BBC medical soap/drama Doctors, and has rapidly become one of the most prolific writers on that show having written over 70 episodes.

 Non TV

 David Lloyd was the match-day announcer for Bristol City football club, and is also a keen cricketer with Backwell Flax Bourton Cricket Club.
 He plays for the Somerset County Over 60s team, and is also a regular umpire in the West of England Premier League.

 He is a regular book reviewer on BBC Radio Bristol and owns a 50% share in a cider press.

-You can follow him on Twitter: @dave_backwell

-His first novel, A Most Unwelcome Connection was published in October 2020.